EnFlexIT/web.template/README.md

 - You can more easily define variants of styles.
 See the unistyles documentation for that.

 Besides those changes, we also removed the provider (as it was no longer necessary) and instead include `unistyles.ts` inside of `index.tsx` which then calls `StyleSheet.configure`

-## <a id="Deployment">Deployment</a>

-this section describes how to actually build the application such that it can be deployed to a webserver.

-For now, we have only built the application for web.
-This can be done via `npx expo export -p web`.

-After the command ran successfully, theres now a dist folder containg all the relevant files.

-As of writing this, I do not know how to deploy for mobile.
-Good Luck.